Recover at Route 50 CrossFit

 Benefit from Saunas and Ice Bath Therapies Right at Home

 Our automated cooling system allows you to easily immerse yourself in the healing of cold water as often as you like without racing to stock up on bags of ice.
-Ozone and UV sanitation along with a comprehensive 5-micron filter results in clean water every time you plunge.
+Ozone and UV sanitation along with a comprehensive 5-micron filter results in clean water.
 Easy drainage and an insulated cover add ease of use.

 Trusted and Loved By Hundreds of Lawrence County Residents